AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 spirits, etc., does not seem to have been much objected to in the days of Jerome, even by those who did not accept it.

-Jerome\'s later language is: \"And though Origen declares that no rational being will be lost, and gives penitence to the evil one, what is that to us who believe that the evil one and his satellites, and all the wicked will perish eternally, and that Christians, *if they have been cut off in sin, shall after punishment be saved.*\'\' This, however, was after the cautious and politic churchman had begun to hedge in order to conciliate the growing influence of Augustinianism.
+Jerome\'s later language is: "And though Origen declares that no rational being will be lost, and gives penitence to the evil one, what is that to us who believe that the evil one and his satellites, and all the wicked will perish eternally, and that Christians, *if they have been cut off in sin, shall after punishment be saved.*" This, however, was after the cautious and politic churchman had begun to hedge in order to conciliate the growing influence of Augustinianism.
 And the words italicized above show that his endless punishment was very elastic.

 Jerome uses the word rendered eternal in the Bible (*aionios*) in the sense of limited duration, as that Jerusalem was burnt with *aionian* fire by Hadrian; that Israel experienced *aionian* woe, etc. In his commentary on Isaiah his language is:

-\"Those who think that the punishment of the wicked will one day, after many ages, have an end, rely on these testimonies: Rom.
+"Those who think that the punishment of the wicked will one day, after many ages, have an end, rely on these testimonies: Rom.
 11:25; Gal.
 3:22; Mic.
 7:9; Isa.
 12:1; Ps.
-30:20,\" which he quotes, and adds: \"And
+30:20," which he quotes, and adds: "And
 this we ought to leave to the knowledge of God alone, whose torments, no less than his compassion, are in due measure, and who knows how and how long to punish.
-This only let us say as suiting our human frailty, 'Lord, rebuke me not in thy fury, nor chasten me in thine anger.'\"[^375]
+This only let us say as suiting our human frailty, 'Lord, rebuke me not in your fury, nor chasten me in your anger.'"[^375]

-Commenting on Isaiah 24, he says: \"This seems to favor those friends of mine who grant the grace of repentance to the devil and to demons after many- ages, that they too shall be visited after a time. \* \* \* Human frailty cannot know the judgment of God, nor venture to form an opinion of the greatness and the measure of his punishment.\" Jerome frequently exposes his sympathy with the doctrine of restoration, as when he says:
+Commenting on Isaiah 24, he says: "This seems to favor those friends of mine who grant the grace of repentance to the devil and to demons after many ages, that they too shall be visited after a time....
+Human frailty cannot know the judgment of God, nor venture to form an opinion of the greatness and the measure of his punishment."

-\"Israel and all heretics, because they had the works of Sodom and Gomorrah, are overthrown like Sodom and Gomorrah, that they may be set free like a brand snatched from the burning.
-And this is the meaning of the prophet\'s words, 'Sodom shall be restored as of old,' that he who by his vice is as an inhabitant of Sodom, after the works of Sodom have been burnt in him, may be restored to his ancient state.\"[^376]
+Jerome frequently exposes his sympathy with the doctrine of restoration, as when he says: "Israel and all heretics, because they had the works of Sodom and Gomorrah, are overthrown like Sodom and Gomorrah, that they may be set free like a brand snatched from the burning.
+And this is the meaning of the prophet\'s words, 'Sodom shall be restored as of old,' that he who by his vice is as an inhabitant of Sodom, after the works of Sodom have been burnt in him, may be restored to his ancient state."[^376]

 In quoting from this father, Allin says, in *Universalism Asserted*:
-\"Nor are these isolated instances; I have found nearly one hundred passages in his works (and there are doubtless others) indicating Jerome\'s sympathy with Universalism.
-Further, we should note that when towards the year 400 AD, Jerome took part with Epiphanius and the disreputable Theophilus against Origen (whom he had hitherto extravagantly praised), he, as Huet points out, kept a significant silence on the question of hu-man restoration. \'Though you adduce,\' says Huet, 'six hundred testimonies, you thereby only prove that he changed his opinion.'
+"Nor are these isolated instances; I have found nearly one hundred passages in his works (and there are doubtless others) indicating Jerome\'s sympathy with Universalism.
+Further, we should note that when towards the year 400 AD, Jerome took part with Epiphanius and the disreputable Theophilus against Origen (whom he had hitherto extravagantly praised), he, as Huet points out, kept a significant silence on the question of human restoration.
+'Though you adduce,' says Huet, 'six hundred testimonies, you thereby only prove that he changed his opinion.'
 But did he ever change his opinion?
 And if so, how far?
-Thus in his \'Epis. ad Avit.,\' where he goes at length into Origen\'s errors, he says nothing of the larger hope; and when charged with Origenism he refers time over to his commentaries on Ephesians, which teach the most outspoken Universalism.
-As a specimen of his praise of Origen, he says, in a letter to Paula that Origen was blamed, \'not on account of the novelty of his doctrines, not on account of heresy, as now mad dogs pretend, but from jealousy,\' so that to call Origen a heretic is the part of a mad dog!
-Note this, from the most orthodox Jerome.\"
+Thus in his *Epis. ad Avit*., where he goes at length into Origen\'s errors, he says nothing of the larger hope; and when charged with Origenism he refers time over to his commentaries on Ephesians, which teach the most outspoken Universalism.
+As a specimen of his praise of Origen, he says, in a letter to Paula that Origen was blamed, 'not on account of the novelty of his doctrines, not on account of heresy, as now mad dogs pretend, but from jealousy,' so that to call Origen a heretic is the part of a mad dog!
+Note this, from the most orthodox Jerome."

-Translating Origen\'s \"Homilies,\" which affirm Universalism continually, he said in his preface, that Origen was only inferior to the Apostles.[^377]The manner in which he retracted these sentiments, and became the detractor and enemy of the man to whom he had admitted his indebtedness is disgraceful to his memory.
-Farrar accurately calls the record of his behavior \"a miserable story.\" Jerome\'s morbid dread of being held to be heretical, led him, it is feared, to deny some of his real opinions, and to violently attack those who held them, in order to divert attention from himself.[^378]
+Translating Origen\'s *Homilies*, which affirm Universalism continually, he said in his preface, that Origen was only inferior to the Apostles.[^377] The manner in which he retracted these sentiments and became the detractor and enemy of the man to whom he had admitted his indebtedness is disgraceful to his memory.
+Farrar accurately calls the record of his behavior "a miserable story."
+Jerome\'s morbid dread of being held to be heretical, led him, it is feared, to deny some of his real opinions, and to violently attack those who held them, in order to divert attention from himself.[^378]

 A few of his expressions are here given out of the many quotable.
-On Eph.
-4:6: \"In the end of things, the whole body which had been dissipated and torn into divers parts shall be restored.
+On Ephesians 4:6: "In the end of things, the whole body which had been dissipated and torn into divers parts shall be restored.
 Let us understand the whole number of rational creatures under the figure of a single rational animal.
-Let us imagine this animal to be torn so that no bone adheres to bone, nor nerve to nerve. \* \* \* in the restitution of all things when Christ the true physician shall have come to heal the body of the universal church \* \* \* every one \* \* \* shall receive his proper place. \* \* \* What I mean is, the fallen angel will begin to be that which he was created, and man who has been expelled from Paradise will be once more restored to the tilling of Paradise. \* \* \* These things then will take place universally.\" \* \* \* On Mic.
-5:8:
+Let us imagine this animal to be torn so that no bone adheres to bone, nor nerve to nerve.... in the restitution of all things when Christ the true physician shall have come to heal the body of the universal church ... every one ... shall receive his proper place....
+What I mean is, the fallen angel will begin to be that which he was created, and man who has been expelled from Paradise will be once more restored to the tilling of Paradise....
+These things then will take place universally."

-\"Death shall come as a visitor to the impious; it will not be perpetual it will not annihilate them; but will prolong its visit till the impiety which is in them shall be consumed.\" \* \* \* On Eph.
-4:13, he says:
+On Micah 5:8: "Death shall come as a visitor to the impious; it will not be perpetual it will not annihilate them; but will prolong its visit till the impiety which is in them shall be consumed."

-\"The question should arise who those are of whom he says that they all shall come into the unity of the faith?
+On Ephesians 4:13, he says: "The question should arise who those are of whom he says that they all shall come into the unity of the faith?
 Does he mean all men, or all the saints, or all rational beings?
-He appears to me to be speaking of all men.\" On John 17:21: \"In the end and consummation of the Universe all are to be restored into their original harmonious state, and we all shall be made one body and be united once more into a perfect man, and the prayer of our Savior shall be fulfilled that all may be one.\" In his homily on Jonah he says: \"Most persons (*plerique*, very many), regard the story of Jonah as teaching the ultimate forgiveness of all rational creatures, even the devil.\" This shows us the prevalence of the doctrine in the Fourth Century.
-His words are: \"The apostate angels, and the prince of this world, and Lucifer, the morning star, though now ungovernable, licentiously wandering about, and plunging themselves into the depths of sin shall in the end, embrace the happy dominion of Christ and his saints.\" Gieseler quotes the following sentence from Jerome\'s comments on Gal.
-5:22: \"No rational creature before God will perish forever,\" and from this language the historian not only classes Jerome as a Universalist, but considers it proof that the doctrine was then prevalent in the West. \"The learned, the famous Jerome (AD 380-390), was at this time a Universalist of Origen\'s school.
+He appears to me to be speaking of all men."

+On John 17:21: "In the end and consummation of the Universe all are to be restored into their original harmonious state, and we all shall be made one body and be united once more into a perfect man, and the prayer of our Savior shall be fulfilled that all may be one."

+In his homily on Jonah he says: "Most persons (*plerique*, very many), regard the story of Jonah as teaching the ultimate forgiveness of all rational creatures, even the devil."
+This shows us the prevalence of the doctrine in the Fourth Century.
+His words are: "The apostate angels, and the prince of this world, and Lucifer, the morning star, though now ungovernable, licentiously wandering about, and plunging themselves into the depths of sin shall in the end, embrace the happy dominion of Christ and his saints."

+Gieseler quotes the following sentence from Jerome\'s comments on Galatians 5:22: "No rational creature before God will perish forever," and from this language the historian not only classes Jerome as a Universalist, but considers it proof that the doctrine was then prevalent in the West.
+"The learned, the famous Jerome (AD 380-390), was at this time a Universalist of Origen\'s school.
 He was, indeed, a Latin writer; but it may be more proper to introduce him with the Greek fathers, since he completed his theological education in the East, and there spent the larger part of his manhood and old age.
-A follower of Origen, from whose works he borrowed without reserve, he nevertheless modified his scheme of universal salvation with little amendment. \* \* At a later period he was led, by a theological and personal quarrel, to take sides against this doctrine.\"[^379]
+A follower of Origen, from whose works he borrowed without reserve, he nevertheless modified his scheme of universal salvation with little amendment...
+At a later period he was led, by a theological and personal quarrel, to take sides against this doctrine."[^379]

 ## John Chrysostom.

-John Chrysostom, AD 347-407, was born of Christian parentage in Antioch, and became the golden-mouthed orator and one of the most celebrated of the fathers.
+John Chrysostom, 347-407, was born of Christian parentage in Antioch, and became the golden-mouthed orator and one of the most celebrated of the fathers.
 He was the intimate friend of Theodore of Mopsuestia, and Diodore of Tarsus, and a pupil of the latter for six years.
 He was no